So you let the life get the better of you, ate a little too much, and ended up gaining a lot of weight.

 - Taper the beard so that its very short on the sides, but has plenty of hair around the jawline and bottom parts of your face.
 This gives an immediate slimming effect.

-- Make sure the neckline is low enough to completely hide the soft fat underneath the chin.
+- Make sure the neckline of your beard is low enough to completely hide the soft fat underneath the chin.
 1-2 inches below your real jawline is a good rule to follow.

 - When defining the shape of the beard, use sharp angles to help create a visual impression of a defined jawline and chin.
 Roundness only accentuates the chubby look.